 CCPA and cybersecurity

-CCPA is designed to safeguard consumers’ personal information.
+CCPA helps safeguard consumers’ personal information.
 The act defines personal information as a number of things, including but not limited to:

 • Names, postal and email addresses, passport numbers, IP addresses, and other unique identifiers